Raphiiko/OyasumiVR/README.md

 Oyasumi has been built with [Angular](https://angular.io/) and [Tauri](https://tauri.app/).

+## Supported Devices

+Currently Oyasumi supports battery automations for all SteamVR devices that:
+1. Support reporting for battery levels and charging status
+2. Support being turned off via SteamVR.

+This includes, but is not limited to the following devices:
+- HTC Vive Controllers/Wands
+- Index Controllers/Knuckles
+- Vive Trackers (1.0/2.0/3.0)
+- Tundra Trackers\*

+This means that any Oculus controller is unlikely to work, and SlimeVR trackers are unsupported unless they implement this functionality in their [OpenVR driver](https://github.com/SlimeVR/SlimeVR-OpenVR-Driver).

+*(\*) Tundra trackers have very delayed reporting of battery levels and charging status.
+This means that while automations will still work, they will be very delayed (minutes in the double digits), unless Tundra fixes this in their tracker firmware. (https://forum.tundra-labs.com/t/firmware-issues/746)*

 ## Development

 To start development on Oyasumi, start by following Tauri's [prerequisites](https://tauri.app/v1/guides/getting-started/prerequisites) (Installing Rust).